-There’s nothing I like more than a video game set in a beautiful digital world, with interesting puzzles that provide just the right level of challenge and a good story to hold it altogether.
-The Witness by Thekla Inc got it so right in connection with the first factor and did ok on the second; but was unfortunately way off the mark on the last.
+There’s nothing I like more than a video game set in a beautiful digital world, with interesting puzzles and a good story to hold it altogether.
+The Witness by Thekla Inc got it so right on the first factor and did ok on the second, but was way off the mark on the last.
 Still, that wouldn’t stop me from visiting its island on vacation if I had the opportunity to do so.

 That explains why a post by Blaike over at The Game of Nerds caught my eye this week and saw me heading straight to the Kickstarter page to back Epitasis.
 Billed as an ‘exploration puzzle game’ and inspired by ‘old and modern classics such as Myst and The Talos Principle’, this title looks as though it would be exactly the sort of thing I’d love to play and is possibly one of the most gorgeous projects I’ve seen a in a long time.